mjp41/cpython/Doc/regions.md

 Expose `when` and integrate with multiple interpreters.

-Expose shared regions that can be contained in immutable state.
+Expose shared regions that can be contained in immutable state and accessed asynchronously with `when`.

 ### Phase 8: More efficient region representation.